IQ-IT/UmbracoProjectTemplate/readme.md

 # Base umbraco package project

-This project is used to build and configure Creunas base Umbraco package
+This project is used to build and configure Additions base Umbraco package